Threshold Run Guide: Benefits and Sample Workouts

 What Is a Threshold Run?

-If you’re wondering what a threshold run is, here is the simple answer: A threshold run is running at a pace where lactate does not accumulate significantly in your blood during the workout.
+If you’re wondering what a threshold run is, here is the scientific answer: A threshold run is running at a pace where lactate does not accumulate significantly in your blood during the workout.
 During a lactate workout, your lactate levels stay at a constant level.
 Lactate, or lactic acid, is a substance made by muscle tissue and red blood cells, which carry oxygen from your lungs to other parts of your body.
-Usually lactic acid in your body is low, according to experts
+Usually lactic acid in your body is low, according to experts.

 Lactate Threshold